ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 :doc:`reader <readers/index>` or :doc:`writer <writers/index>` sections.
 Options that affect remapping are described in the :doc:`remapping` section.
 Additionally all Polar2Grid bash scripts accept a ``-h`` argument to list all the available command line arguments.
-Usually readers will share the same command line options except when it comes to configuring specific products or "shortcut flags" to request a group of products at once.

-Although the available command line arguments may change depending on the reader and writer specified, their are a set of common arguments that are always available:
+Although the available command line arguments may change depending on the reader and writer specified, there are a set of common arguments that are always available:

 .. csv-table:: Common Command Line Options